 - You have been issued a Confirmation of Acceptance of Studies (CAS) number for your visa application

-Please note that you may only apply for a Student Visa within three months of your programme’s start date shown in your CAS.
+Please note that you may only apply for a Student Visa within six months of your programme’s start date shown in your CAS.
 This means if you are starting in September your CAS will not be issued to you until June/July at the earliest.

 Visit CAS number: frequently asked questions for more information on how and when you will receive your CAS number.